mkrevuelta/CppLibraryInterfacePoC/README.md

 # CppLibraryInterfacePoC
+A library Proof of Concept with:
++ C++ interface
++ Easy to write
++ Easy to use
-A library PoC with C++ interface, easy to write, easy to use, yet highly compatible across compiler versions
++ Highly compatible across compiler versions

 This repository will contain evolved versions of the examples I proposed in this presentation: